Members of the European Parliament have approved extraordinary measures to censor speakers accused of hate speech.

 ASA Assessment: Complaint Upheld

-easily be seen by them.
+could easily be seen by them.
 Furthermore, we noted that the ad had appeared on the screen of a phone while it was locked, increasing the chance of it being seen by children.
-We considered that Queens Solitaire Games held primary responsibility for ensuring
+We considered that Queens Solitaire Games held primary responsibility

 The ad must not appear again in media that might be seen by children.
 We told Queens Solitaire Games to ensure that ads were appropriately targeted.
 We referred Queens Solitaire Games to CAP's Compliance team.